wainuiomata/sambal/README.md

 In this project we want to investigate using Traversal and mapping URL parts to a DN seems to make sense.

-We have therefore chosen to use Pyramid over Flask for this particular project.
-As for "why not FastAPI" well Samba isn't exactly async so that doesn't sound like the wisest choice.

 License
 -------